zantuaw09/Python-1st-Project/proposal.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

 - Function that sorts a list of strings based on Library of Congress call number system (must implement rules!)
-- Randomly generate valid book call numbers in mixed order
+- Randomly generate valid book call numbers in mixed order and _display call numbers_
+- Allow player to directly change order of books in list
 - Check accuracy of player's input for a shelf to the correct list

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

-- Allow player to directly change order of books in list
 - ***USING PYGAME***, develop custom graphics of physical books with call numbers, allowing for visual reorganization on-screen
 - Design timer to track how fast books were reorganized
+- Implement basic buttons needed to progress game, like check results and replay game

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?